ogcio/feature-flags-ssr-demo/README.md

 - You can start the application without any backends.
 The color of the feature flag status will be purple.
 If you only want to test only one or more backends, you can do that.
 - The application uses the `userId` field to target users.
 You can see the `userId` when you're logged in with that user in the application.
 - Replace `XXXXX` in the environment variables with the actual values for each backend.
 If you update the environment variables, please restart the application for the changes to take effect.
+- Look in the `docs` folder for more information about each backend.

 ## Start the backends